How to calculate overtime pay: guide, formulas and examples

 The FLSA says that salaried employees are exempt from the overtime rules if they earn at least $684 per week and work in an executive, administrative, professional, or creative role.
 As of 2025, there are overtime exemptions for outside sales employees and skilled computer employees who are paid at least $27.63 an hour or $684 a week.

 Some states have stricter overtime rules.
-For example, in California you must pay overtime to non-exempt employees if they work more than 8 hours a day, and beyond 12 hours of overtime they're entitled to double their hourly rate.
-In addition, if an employee works 6 days in a row, they're entitled to double pay for any more than 8 hours on the seventh day.
+For example, in California you must pay overtime to non-exempt employees if they work more than 8 hours a day.
+If they work more than 12 hours, you must pay double their hourly rate.
+If an employee works 6 days in a row, you must also pay double time for any more than 8 hours on the seventh day.

-For your state’s overtime rules, check with your state's Department of Labor and Employment.
-Here’s info from Bloomberg Law on overtime rules by state.
+For your state's overtime rules, check with your state's department of labor and employment.
+Here's more information from Bloomberg Law on overtime rules by state.

 How to calculate overtime pay